Clinical Vampirism / Renfield's Syndrome

 Clinical lineage

-- 1964: Richard L. Vanden Bergh and John F. Kelley published "Vampirism: A Review with New Observations" in the Archives of General Psychiatry (11:543–547), the earliest modern clinical presentation, defining vampirism through two psychoanalytic cases as drawing blood from a love object for sexual excitement.
+- 1964: Richard L. Vanden Bergh and John F. Kelley published "Vampirism: A Review with New Observations" in the Archives of General Psychiatry (11:543–547).
+It is the first modern clinical treatment, framing vampirism psychoanalytically through two cases as the drawing of blood from a love object for sexual excitement.

-- 1985: forensic psychiatrist Herschel Prins, in "Vampirism: a clinical condition" (British Journal of Psychiatry 146:666–668), proposed a four-part classification spanning autovampirism, zoophagia, true (interpersonal) vampirism, and necrophilic/necro-sadistic variants.
+- 1985: forensic psychiatrist Herschel Prins, in "Vampirism: a clinical condition" (British Journal of Psychiatry 146:666–668), set out a four-part classification: autovampirism, zoophagia, "true" interpersonal vampirism, and necrophilic or necro-sadistic variants.

-- 1992: clinical psychologist Richard Noll coined Renfield's syndrome in Vampires, Werewolves, and Demons, naming it after R. M. Renfield, the blood-craving asylum patient in Bram Stoker's Dracula (1897).
+- 1992: clinical psychologist Richard Noll coined Renfield's syndrome in Vampires, Werewolves, and Demons: Twentieth Century Reports in the Psychiatric Literature, naming it for R. M. Renfield, the blood-craving asylum patient in Bram Stoker's Dracula (1897).

 A coinage meant as satire

-Noll has stated repeatedly that he intended Renfield's syndrome as a parody, a deliberate "pastiche" of the "Chinese menu checklist 'DSM-Speak'" he saw spreading through 1980s psychiatry, and was startled when it was taken up seriously in clinical and popular writing.
-His proposed staging, autovampirism progressing to the blood of other creatures and then to humans, was offered as ironic pseudo-criteria, yet it became the most-cited description of the very thing it spoofed.
-The label has never been a recognised diagnosis: neither clinical vampirism nor Renfield's syndrome appears in the DSM-5-TR or the ICD-11, and where cases are coded they are filed under residual categories for other disorders.
-This is one of the field's clearest cautionary tales about a vivid name outrunning its evidence.
+Noll has said repeatedly that he intended Renfield's syndrome as a parody: a pastiche of the checklist "DSM-speak" he watched spread through 1980s psychiatry.
+He was then startled to find the joke taken seriously in both clinical and popular writing.
+His mock staging (autovampirism, progressing to the blood of other creatures, then to humans) became the most widely repeated description of the very thing it spoofed.
+It is a useful cautionary tale about a vivid name outrunning its evidence.

 In practice

-The sparse case literature describes a reported progression rather than a fixed condition: autovampirism (ingesting one's own blood, often by reopening cuts), zoophagia (consuming animals or their blood), and "true" vampirism directed at other people.
-Many of the most-cited cases, including those attached to violent offenders discussed in the historical and forensic literature, are entangled with psychosis, severe personality disorder, or sadism rather than constituting a standalone entity.
-Read clinically, the term is a heading under which heterogeneous presentations have been gathered, not a single reproducible syndrome.
+The sparse case literature describes a reported progression rather than a fixed condition: autovampirism, the ingestion of one's own blood, often by reopening cuts; zoophagia, consuming animals or their blood; and "true" vampirism directed at other people.
+Many of the most-cited cases, particularly those attached to violent offenders, are so entangled with psychosis, sadism or severe personality disorder that the blood-drinking looks like one symptom among many rather than a standalone entity.
+The self-directed variant is catalogued here as autovampirism.

 Psychology